compneurolinglab/music_eeg/data/music_audio/README.md

 ## Music Audio Stimuli (Test Set)

-This folder contains **test music stimuli** used for model evaluation and EEG experiments in the Music-EEG Cognition project.
+This folder contains **test music stimuli** used for model evaluation, feature extraction and EEG experiments in the Music-EEG Cognition project.

 ### Contents